ninja-coders/cs-3270-601/SUBMISSIONS.md

 1. Obtain github account with private access
 2. Create a new `private` repo named `<uvuid>-assignments` (do not select Initialize README or select anything from the dropdowns)
-3. Add the user `mikekwright` as a user with read access to the repo
+3. Add the user `mikekwright` as a collaborator to the repo
 4. Email me the created repo to the address `mkwright+uvu@gmail.com`
 5. Clone the repo to your local machine.   `git clone <your url>`
 6. Navigate to the repo directory.  `cd <uvuid>-assignments`